tyson-swetnam/srer-wgew/uahpc/README.md

 ssh ${USER}@hpc.arizona.edu
 ```

-To use an interactive window you need to use the `-X` or `-Y` command:
+To use an interactive [X11 forwarding window](https://en.wikipedia.org/wiki/X_Window_System) you need to use the `-X` or `-Y` command:

 ```
 ssh -Y ${USER}@hpc.arizona.edu
 ```

-You will be prompted for your University of Arizona password and then a Dual Factor Authentication.
+You will be prompted for your University of Arizona password and then a [DUO Mobile](https://it.arizona.edu/documentation/install-duo-mobile-app-netid-plus) Dual Factor Authentication.

 After you're logged into the system you will be on the Bastion with options for which machine to log into: